 The line takes a slight turn to the left and traverses through Olorroito and Nkareta sub locations on a straight line towards the west for another 13.1 kilometers where another angle point (Eastings-807100, Northings-9888615).
-The proposed line is on the south side of Olorroito primary school.
+The proposed line is on the south side of Olorroitto primary school.

-Plate 2-21: Traverse between ilmashariani and Olopito
+Plate 2-21: Traverse between Ilmashariani and Olopito

 The proposed line takes a slight turn to the left and traverses Nkoben, kotelian, Olshapani and Ololulung'a sub locations towards the west on a straight line for about 9 kilometers where another angle point at (Eastings-807100, Northings-988899), proposed at Ololulung'a area.
-The line is on the northern side of Kotolian primary school and also traverse between the school and the telecommunication booster at Kotolian centre.
+The line is on the northern side of Kotolian primary school and traverse between the school and the telecommunication booster at Kotolian centre.
 The line is on the northern side of Ololulung'a market/ town where new two angle points have been introduced to completely avoid the shopping center.
 The line takes a slight angle to the left and traverse Ololung'a and melelo sub locations towards the west on a straight line for about 8 Kilometers where another angle point at (Eastings-786369, Northings-9897441).

-Plate 2-22: Livestock Farming and maize farming between gAp5- Ap 6
+Plate 2-22: Livestock Farming and maize farming between Ap5 and Ap 6

 The line crosses to Bomet county at Amalo river in Aganga Village which feeds into Mara river.
-The line descends from hills at Ilmotiook sublocation where it take a turn at angle point AP14 (Eastings 775320, Northings 9903453) near Aganga catholic church to cross the river and traverse farms in Koibeyon sublocation before heading to Kiptulwa sublocation after crossing simwaga river in Kapkimolwa location for 5.2kms where the line has 2 angle points adjusted in Kapkimolwa location.
-Near kiptulwa secondary school, the line then scale up the hills and valleys before crossing to lebekwet area in Kongotik sublocation in Kembu where it runs for 14kms passing through Emitiot and Cheboin sublocation in Cheboin location and Koitabsilbwet and Kyogong sublocations in Kyogong location where another angle point introduced to avoid crossing over the mining sites AP18 (Eastings 764641, Northings 9908079).
+The line descends from hills at Ilmotiook sublocation where it takes a turn at angle point AP14 (Eastings 775320, Northings 9903453) near Aganga catholic church to cross the river and traverse farms in Koibeyon sublocation before heading to Kiptulwa sublocation after crossing simwaga river in Kapkimolwa location for 5.2kms where the line has 2 angle points adjusted in Kapkimolwa location.
+Near kiptulwa secondary school, the line then scales up the hills and valleys before crossing to lebekwet area in Kongotik sublocation and Koitabsilbwet and Kyogong sublocations in Kyogong location where another angle point introduced to avoid crossing over the mining sites AP18 (Eastings 764641, Northings 9908079).
 The line then turns westward and runs for 13kms to angle point AP21 (Easting 754810.71, northings 9912767.45) at Itembe sublocation at land.
-The line then proceed for another 2.5kms before another angle point AP22 (Eastings 753863.71, northings 9914008.64) turning towards northern part to Bomet substation running for 0.85kms to join the terminal point ((Eastings 754037, northings 9914031) at the Bomet 132kV substation at sachagwan area.
+The line then proceeds for another 2.5kms before another angle point AP22 (Eastings 753863.71, northings 9914008.64) turning towards northern part to Bomet substation running for 0.85kms to join the terminal point ((Easting 754037, northings 9914031) at the Bomet 132kV substation at Sachagwan area.